propawan/propawan/README.md

 -->

 - 🌱 I’m currently learning React Native
-- 📫 How to reach me: Mail at pawankmrsingh101@gmail.com
+- 📫 How to reach me: Drop a mail at pawankmrsingh101@gmail.com